awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Important**
 To deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, don't pass the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets when you create the cluster\.
 Create the node group with a config file, specifying the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets\.
 For more information, see [Create a nodegroup from a config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
 **Note**
 Amazon EKS optimized Windows AMIs can be configured to use `containerd` as a runtime\.
 When using `eksctl` for launching Windows nodes, specify an environment variable `EKS_CONTAINER_RUNTIME` in the `preBootstrapCommands` to enable the `containerd` runtime\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-windows-ami.md#containerd-bootstrap-windows)\.
+Replace *region\-code* with your AWS Region\.

    ```
    eksctl create nodegroup \